deckofdev/adkit-docs/docs/ad-formats/banner-ads.md

 3. End Break on Exit – Ad break will end when player exits app.
 If disabled, ad break will be active after restarting app.

 ##	Banner Mediation

+**Mediation** – in each ad profile developers will have a chance to swap between different mediation types.
+Developers can create their own ad network order in which the ads will be shown or select to display ad networks by percentage or randomly.

 In what order banner ad networks will be requested.